Madic-/ipxe-docker-compile/README.md

 iPXE is a pxe boot firmware.
 More about iPXE at [http://ipxe.org](http://ipxe.org/).

 First, it downloads the latest iPXE source code into the volume /compile, then copies custom iPXE configuration to ./{{ ipxe src }}/src/config/local/ and compiles the source code with **make all**.
+The binaries can be found in volume ./compile/ipxe/src/bin.

 An example custom iPXE configuration is provided in the ipxe.local.example folder.